 You will need to check with the seller’s customers to ascertain that “material” (significant) balances in accounts receivable correspond to genuine sales.
 This verification will let you know whether the sales are legitimate and whether the company keeps accurate sales records.
 Note that you should also ensure that vendors’ sales to the company are in line with contracts with the vendors and are paid in a timely manner.

 When you examine the fixed assets of a company, you will not only want to note what they have but how old their equipment is.
 Did they upgrade their equipment in the last 5 years?
 Or has it been 20?

 Knowing if you will need to make a significant cash expenditure in the next few years should certainly affect the offer price.
 For example, high mileage on the business’s fleet is often an indicator of large expenditure in the near future.

 Working capital, also called net working capital, is simply current assets minus current liabilities.
-Current assets can include cash, accounts receivable and inventories, both of raw materials and of finished goods.
-Current liabilities include items like accounts payable, salaries, taxes payable and the portion of long-term debt that will fall due within one year.
-“Current” here means that assets will be available, and liabilities will fall due, within twelve months,
+Current assets can include cash, accounts receivable, and inventories, both raw materials and finished goods.
+The current liabilities include items like accounts payable, salaries, taxes payable, and the portion of long-term debt that will fall due within one year.
+“Current” here means that assets will be available, and liabilities will fall due within twelve months,

 Working capital gives a measure of a company’s liquidity, operational efficiency, and short-term financial health.

 While positive working capital is essential, high working capital is not: a high level may suggest that the company keeps too much inventory or is failing to invest its excess cash.
 Low or negative working capital may well indicate that the company risks distress or default in the near future.
 However, sometimes low working capital is an indicator of an expansion in production or into new markets.
 A discussion with the owner is needed to find out the reasons.